Everything I Didn't Say: Singles

 On 19 February 2021, "Let's Go Home Together", Henderson's collaboration with Tom Grennan, was released as the album's first single.
 It was released for both digital download and streaming.
 Both the song and music video were influenced by the COVID-19 pandemic, with Henderson confirming this with Hits Radio that it was that "feeling of a night out and the characters you meet at the pub, something that we haven't experienced a lot in the last year."
 Official remixes of the song by Luca Schreiner, Charlie Hedges and Eddie Craig, MOTi, Majestic, and Madasim were also released in promotion of the song.
 Further to this, an acoustic stripped version and bilingual version of "Let's Go Home Together" in French and English was released with French singer Alliel, titled "On Se Comprend Sans Parler".
 "Let's Go Home Together" reached number 10 on the UK Singles Chart and number 11 on the Irish Singles Chart.
 On 15 October 2021, the single received a platinum certification by the British Phonographic Industry (BPI) for sales of 600,000 units (including unit sales and streaming).
 In April 2022, "Let's Go Home Together" was nominated for an Ivor Novello Award for the Best Song Musically and Lyrically at the 2022 Ivor Novello Awards.

 On 3 January 2022, Henderson started teasing a new single, which was unveiled four days later to be called "Brave".
 On 7 January 2022, "Brave" was released alongside its music video, the album's title and the announcement that Everything I Didn't Say would be released on 11 March 2022.
 The music video depicts "a struggling single mother fights to keep her and her toddler son going every day".
-"Brave" was dedicated to Henderson's friend Paige Dougall who passed away a day before its release.
+"Brave" was dedicated to Henderson's friend Paige Dougall, who died a day before its release.
 It peaked at number 40 on the New Zealand Hot Singles chart and 42 on the UK Singles Chart.